-Connected Development (CODE), a Nigerian based advocacy organisation with a mission to empower marginalized communities by improving access to information needed to better local public services, has won the 9th annual $100,000 ONE Africa Award.
+Connected Development (CODE), an advocacy organisation with a mission to empower marginalized communities by improving access to information needed to better local public services, has won the 9th annual $100,000 ONE Africa Award.

 CODE was founded by Hamzat Lawal and Oludotun Babayemi, who believe government data should be freely available to citizens.